 5. Listings include a show description that is limited to 300 characters.
 Fringe may edit listings for punctuation but not for spelling or grammatical idiosyncrasies.
 Fringe will have to reject any listings that come through this form with characters that cause coding problems; to eliminate this possibility, please follow these guidelines:

 A. No all-capital phrases or sentences.

-B. Show titles must appear in "quotes," not with _underscores_ or CAPITALS.
+B. Show titles within the body of the listing must appear in "quotes," not with _underscores_ or CAPITALS.